 The water bottle top sprinkler

 We often get asked why our felting workshop material lists specify a bottle of Fiji or Smartwater water.
 There is a method to our madness, you guys, I swear.
-The reason we specifically recommend these types of water bottle is because our sprinklers fit perfectly on top of them!
+The reason we specifically recommend these types of water bottles is because our sprinklers fit perfectly on top of them!
 This little tool is so nice because it distributes water evenly and gently over your project.
 We don’t recommend regular ol’ spray bottles because they’ll blow your carefully drafted wool away.
 Plus, they make your hands sore!
 Our recommended water bottles + sprinkler are pleasant to hold in your hand, easy to squeeze and far more ergonomic than a spray bottle.
 Available in our Etsy store here.

 Pool Cover, Netting, PVC & T-Shirt Ties

 Now let’s talk about the felting tools we use for our own projects and those we include in our kits (available for purchase here).
 We prefer pool cover vs packaging bubble wrap.
 Why?
 Well, in our eleven years of felting, we’ve found that pool cover lasts longer.
 It’s heavier duty and can be used over and over again.
-Packaging bubble wrap pops and is only good for a couple projects.
+Packaging bubble wrap pops and is only good for a couple of projects.
 That being said, we find there is a time and place for bubble wrap as well.
-Sharon uses bubble wrap for the vessel, mini landscape, and the sleeveless tunic workshops because of it’s pliability.
+Sharon uses bubble wrap for the vessel, mini landscape, and the sleeveless tunic workshops because of its pliability.
 It’s easy to wrap projects up into the bubble wrap without moving the roving.
 Sharon’s advice?
 “Don’t push hard on either pool cover or bubble wrap.
 The more gentle you are the quicker it’ll go.”

 Along with the pool cover, our kits also include a nylon netting.
 This netting holds the design in place while you roll it and it helps keep your design from getting pushed around by the pool cover’s bubbles.
 We don’t recommend using a bridal veil netting because it will felt right into your project (ask us how we know!).
 On the other end of the spectrum, the heavier nylon netting is too coarse and is hard on your hands when you rub it.
 We’ve found that a medium-weight nylon netting, like what we use, is the best.
 Mosquito netting, and window screens are also options but we haven’t experimented with those so we can’t say if they work or not.